Ludwik Margules

-Ludwik Margules Coben (December 15, 1933 in Warsaw, Poland – March 10, 2006 in Mexico City, Mexico) was a Polish-born Mexican theatre, opera and film director.
+Ludwik Margules Coben (December 15, 1933 - March 7, 2006) was a Polish-born Mexican theatre, opera and film director.
 Being an active member of the Mexican theatre circuit for more than fifty years, Margules taught acting and directing methods in several institutions, eventually founding his own acting academy, the Foro Teatro Contemporáneo (Contemporary Theatre Forum) in 1991.

-He directed over 40 operas and plays.
+Ludwik Margules Coben directed over 40 operas and plays.
 One of his most outstanding works was his 1982 production of De la vida de las marionetas, based on Ingmar Bergman's film From the Life of the Marionettes (1980).

+Ludwik Margules Coben was considered a major artistic influence and mentor.
+Mexican film director Alejandro Iñárritu stated, "...I studied theater for three years with Ludwik Margules.
+And that changed my life."

-He was given Mexico's National Prize for Science and Arts in 2003.
+Ludwik Margules Coben was given Mexico's National Prize for Science and Arts in 2003.
+A Holocaust survivor, at times Margules was called "an axis of controversy".